Jadiker/sora-audio-vulgarity-detection/README.md

 *TL;DR Sora doesn't check if the output audio in its videos contain vulgar language.
 This repo fixes that.*

 I've had access to Sora for two days, and have used the app for under 4 hours.
-In that time, I found that I could create outputs such as
+In that time, I found that I could create outputs such as:
 * A man shouting at his wife by calling her the c-word and her crying in response.
 * Men with lighter skin calling men with darker skin working in a field the n-word.

 At its core, the issue appears to be that OpenAI/Sora does not check whether the pronunciation of names leads to vulgar terms in its output videos.